-The work of SHARE in the field of Credit Transfer Systems (CTS) aims at facilitating comparability and compatibility of study programmes, and thus at facilitating harmonious student mobility.
-Result area 3 activities will be correlated to Result area 2a on the qualifications framework led by DAAD.
-All SHARE activities underpinning Result areas 3a and 3b will enhance the capacity of higher education stakeholders to coordinate efforts in ensuring recognition and transfer of credits across ASEAN, thereby stimulating international student mobility (leading to Result area 3c) and increasing students’ employability in a competitive labour market.
+The work of SHARE in the field of Credit Transfer Systems (CTS), led by Nuffic, aims at facilitating comparability and compatibility of study programmes, and thus facilitating harmonious student mobility.
+Result area 3 activities will be correlated to Result area 2 on the qualifications framework and quality assurance led by DAAD.
+All SHARE activities underpinning Result area 3 will enhance the capacity of higher education stakeholders to coordinate efforts in ensuring recognition and transfer of credits across ASEAN, thereby stimulating international student mobility and increasing students’ employability in a competitive labour market.

-SHARE activities in Result areas 3a and 3b build upon existing CTS in the region.
+SHARE activities in Result area 3 build upon existing CTS in the region.
 The cornerstone to guaranteeing a sustainable and efficient CTS system in ASEAN is to ensure mutual trust between the Higher Education Institutions in the ASEAN region and between ASEAN and the EU.
 Experience from Europe shows that the instrumental value of the credit for mobility purposes is high when credits are associated to the learning outcomes.
-The challenge is therefore to harmonise the system in order to have comparable and transferrable credits in ASEAN that are based on commonly recognised learning outcomes.
+The challenge therefore is to harmonise the system in order to have comparable and transferrable credits in ASEAN that are based on commonly recognised learning outcomes.

-- a study mapping student mobility and CTS in the ASEAN region, which was jointly published with EP-NUFFIC in February 2016;
+- a study mapping student mobility and CTS in the ASEAN region, which was jointly published by Campus France and Nuffic in February 2016;

 - and a study mapping the higher education systems in each of the ASEAN Member States, which was conducted through Self-Analysis Documents.
 The results of this study were presented and discussed at the Ho Chi Minh workshop on 6-7 February 2016, the Paris workshop on 21-22 February 2016, and the Policy Dialogue 3 in Hanoi on 8-9 June 2016.
-A report summarising the results of this study will be published by the end of 2016.
+A report summarising and updating the results of this study will be published in 2018.

-Two CTS expert panels were set up in 2015, comprising of 9 ASEAN experts and 9 EU experts, and an IT expert was also hired for the development of the SHARE Platform.
-The expert groups will guide and shape SHARE activities and tools developed in the field of CTS.
+Two CTS expert panels were set up in 2015, comprising 8 ASEAN experts and 9 EU experts, and an IT expert was also hired for the development of the SHARE Platform.
+The expert groups guide and shape SHARE activities and tools developed in the field of CTS.

-- Further information on the 1st SHARE Credit Transfer System Capacity-Building Workshop in Malaysia, click here.
+- 6th SHARE Credit Transfer System Capacity-Building Workshop in Myanmar, click here.

-- Further information on the 2nd SHARE Credit Transfer System Capacity-Building Workshop in Cambodia, click here.
+- 2nd SHARE Credit Transfer System Capacity-Building Workshop in Cambodia, click here.